Lada Priora: Body styles

-Also, convertible versions are going to be produced in small numbers, according to the demand.

 In June 2011, AvtoVAZ announced that they will offer soon a version with a 90 hp engine, the weight will be reduced by 39% compared to the 98 hp basic engine.
 The engine will be more long-lasting with up to 200,000 km mileage.

+There were minor changes to the car: the front bumper, rear-view mirrors and steering wheel were replaced.
+New features have been added.
+Also in the "standard" configuration, a new 8-valve engine with a lightweight connecting rod-piston group was installed.

-In August 2011 a new version named Lada Priora CNG was announced.
-It is powered by gasoline and Compressed natural gas (CNG).
+In August, a new version named Lada Priora CNG was announced.
+It is powered by gasoline and compressed natural gas (CNG).
 The fuel tank capacity is also 43 liter and the four gas tanks 96 liter.
 The range with gasoline is 580 km and 330 km with CNG.

 On May 22, 2018, AvtoVAZ announced the long-rumored end of Priora sedan production by July 2018; hatchback and station wagon had already ended production by end of 2015 as sedan accounted for over 80 percent of sales mix.

 However, as has informed "Avtosreda", the press service of AVTOVAZ, the specific decisions on this issue are still pending.

 "A model of demand, its production continues," - so said "Avtosreda", the press service of the company.

 Equipment

 Base Prioras comes with a standard driver's side airbag and electric power steering.
 Since May 2008, Lada Priora offers a «Lux» package, which includes passenger airbag (and more recently front side airbags), seat belt pretensioners in the front seats, ABS and parking sensors.
 In addition, some packages add standard air conditioning with climate control, integrated audio with bluetooth handsfree, heated front seats, automatic headlamps, and rain sensor.
 In April 2010, an optional multimedia system was added to the options list, followed by a navigation system in early 2011.
 On the other hand, electronic stability control and fully automatic transmission are not offered.

 The car received a 1.6 L engine with 16 valves and a new transmission, designed to transfer torque of 145 N·m, and a box set of closed transmission bearings with an extended lifespan.

-The maximum speed of the Priora 1.8 L is 190 km/h, with acceleration of 0–100 km/h (62 mph) in 10 seconds.
+The maximum speed of the Priora 1.8 L is 190 km/h, with acceleration from 0–100 km/h (62 mph) in 10 seconds.

 Lada Priora 1.6 AMT (106 hp), equipped with an automated manual transmission, debuted in 2014.
 The AMT gearbox is made on the base of a standard five-speed manual transmission, but was supplemented with electro-hydraulic actuators and an electronic control unit of the ZF Group.